-Join us for an inspiring interview with Joanna Macy, Eco-philosopher and Buddhist scholar.
+Join us for an inspiring interview with Joanna Macy, Eco-philosopher and Buddhist scholar on The Great Turning away from the industrial model that is killing the Earth.
 Listen to her share precious insights from her five decades as an activist, author and visionary teacher of Buddhism, general systems theory and deep ecology.
 A profound leader, grassroots organizer and compassionate voice, Joanna Macy has devoted much of her life to the movements for peace, justice, and ecology.

 Founder of the Work That Reconnects, a groundbreaking framework and methodology for personal and social change, she has also authored numerous books, including ‘Active Hope: How to Face the Mess We’re in without Going Crazy,’ written with Chris Johnstone.
 Having empowered thousands of people worldwide to transform the despair and apathy caused by overwhelming social and ecological crises into constructive, collaborative action, she invites others to perceive the world in a new way that supports the continuance of life.

 STORY: Earth-Honoring Traditions of the Acjachemen with Spiritual Leader Adelia Sandoval

 Carry Kim: We’re thrilled to have you with us.
 You’ve been involved for many years translating the work of poet Rainer Maria Rilke.
 And we’re wondering if you could share with us the sonnet to Orpheus, which you’ve said has helped you a great deal in this time.

 Joanna Macy: Yes, it has.
 It was written in the 1920s, close before his early death.
 I’d be delighted to share because it’s contagious in the sense of perseverance.
 So here goes with Let This Darkness Be a Bell Tower: